mintexists/my_pull_exercise/README.md

 This is the README file for the "my_pull_exercise"

-my name is mint and this is my *cool* git repo
+my name is mint and this is my *cool* git repo for IGME 201